-The practice adhered closely to guidance issued in the Department of Health publication 'Delivering better oral health: an evidence-based toolkit for prevention' when providing preventive oral health care and advice to patients.
+We saw that staff adhered closely to guidance issued in the Department of Health publication 'Delivering better oral health: an evidence-based toolkit for prevention' when providing preventive oral health care and advice to patients.
 This is used by dental teams for the prevention of dental disease in primary and secondary care settings.
-Tailored preventive dental advice and information was given to the patients in order to improve health outcomes for them.
-This included dietary advice and advice on general dental hygiene procedures.
+Tailored preventive dental advice and information was given to patients in order to improve health and treatment outcomes for them.
+This included advice on dental hygiene procedures, diet and lifestyle.
 Where appropriate fluoride treatments were prescribed.
 Adults and children attending the practice were advised during their consultation of steps to take to maintain good oral health.
 Tooth brushing techniques were explained to them in a way they understood.
 The dental care records we observed confirmed this.
-Information in leaflet form was available in the waiting room in relation to improving oral health and lifestyles, for example, smoking cessation.
+We saw that oral health information was delivered to patients in a variety of formats, visual, written and verbal.